 Use these step by step tips for creating a smart home that’s also safe.
 Thank you Onelink by First Alert for sponsoring this post.
 A smart home should start with smart protection and Onelink by First Alert welcomes you to a smarter, safer home.

 When we were buying our first home I was set on making it a smart home.
 I wanted all the gadgets and every cool piece of technology for our home.
+I wanted to start off with a few simple home updates.
 The goal was to create not only a smart home but a safe home.
 Being able to monitor our home when we were away traveling was super important to us.
 Once we moved in, we started making small changes to make our home a smart home.

 Tips for Turning Your Home into a Smart Home